 5. The Jarvik Heart

 In 1982, American scientist Robert Jarvik finished designing the first ever permanent artificial heart implant, the Jarvik 7.
+The device was made to replace the heart temporarily, for patients awaiting transplant.

 In 1950, an electrical engineer named John Hopps invented the first cardiac pacemaker.
 It wasn't until the late 1950s, however that the first implantable pacemaker was created by New York researcher Wilson Greatbatch.